Federal Level

 So including this information helps in a variety of ways:

-- By better managing the massive influx of communications they receive, Congressional offices can more effectively respond to constituent concerns in a timely manner.
+- By better managing the massive influx of communications they receive, Congressional offices can more effectively respond to constituent concerns on time.

 Ultimately advocacy organizations are trying to show grassroots support for their cause.
 Congress knows this, and we’re helping connect supporters, organizations, and Congress so they can better communicate.